Apple Cider Vinegar And Cystitis

 Apple Cider Vinegar: A Closer Look

 Apple cider vinegar (ACV) is produced through a two-stage fermentation process of apples.
-It contains acetic acid, along with other organic acids, enzymes, and trace minerals.
-Proponents suggest its benefits stem from its acidity, which is believed to create an unfavorable environment for bacterial growth.
-However, it's crucial to understand that the scientific evidence supporting ACV's efficacy in treating cystitis is limited and largely anecdotal.
+On top of that, proponents suggest its benefits stem from its acidity, which is believed to create an unfavorable environment for bacterial growth.
+Plus, it contains acetic acid, along with other organic acids, enzymes, and trace minerals.
+That said, it's crucial to understand that the scientific evidence supporting ACV's efficacy in treating cystitis is limited and largely anecdotal.

 Proposed Mechanisms of Action for ACV in Cystitis Treatment